AhmedElazony/php-mvc-framework/README.md

 ## To Use The Project

-- download the composer from [The Website](https://getcomposer.org/) and install the composer:
+- download the composer from [The Website](https://getcomposer.org/) and install it.

 - In The Project Directory open the command line and type:
 ```bash
 composer init
 ```
-- Then, type your preferences and then copy the [composer.json](https://github.com/AhmedElazony/php-mvc-project/blob/main/composer.json) autoload and require section into your composer.json file
+- Then, type your preferences and then copy the [composer.json](https://github.com/AhmedElazony/php-mvc-project/blob/main/composer.json) autoload and require sections into your composer.json file

 - Finally, use These [Database Statements](https://github.com/AhmedElazony/php-mvc-project/blob/main/databaseFile.sql) to make The database of the app, then edit the [.env file](https://github.com/AhmedElazony/php-mvc-project/blob/main/.env) with your configurations.